-Adventure Alternatives has 2 Education Centres located in Woodford and Kenilworth, Queensland.
+Adventure Alternatives base camp is located in Kenilworth, Queensland.
 The links below provide a full description of the campus, address and travel factsheet.

 We also deliver outdoor education programs at a number of other locations such as Conondale National Park, Bellthorpe National Park, Bribe Island, Noosa Trail, Glasshouse Mountains National Park and Maroochy River to name a few.
 These may be centre-based programs or expedition programs or a combination of the two.
 For more information check out our Our Facilities page or feel free to drop us a message.